 40. Prospect Park

-Prospect Park in New York City during Autumn.
+Prospect Park in New York City.

-Prospect Park in New York City during Autumn.
+Prospect Park in New York City.

 Designed by Central Park’s landscape architects, Prospect Park in Brooklyn offers sprawling green spaces, waterways, and recreational areas.
 It’s home to the Prospect Park Zoo, an ice rink, and a bandshell for concerts.